Public Health Funerals

 This list shows the names of deceased persons for whom funerals were organised by Tendring District Council under The Public Health (Control of Disease) Act 1984.
 This list is updated regularly.

 Tendring District Council does not provide additional information about deceased persons given Public Health Funerals, because we consider that Section 31(1)(a) of the Freedom of Information Act 2000 applies to this information.

 Section 31 states that information is exempt from release under the Freedom of Information Act 2000 if to provide the information would, or would be likely, to prejudice the prevention or detection of crime.

-For further advice and guidance on assisted funerals please contact:
+For further advice and guidance on Public Health Funerals, please contact:

 88-90 Pier Avenue